What are the Fastest Bearings?

 What are the fastest bearings? -SG

-This is a question us guys at MoBo get quite often, and to be honest there isn’t necessarily a “fastest” bearing.
-The reason behind this theory is that there are many other components that effect speed that cancel out the speed of bearings.
-Your overall speed depends much more on how aerodynamic your speed tuck is, the size and roll speed of your wheels, and how much you weigh.
+This is a question all of us at MoBo are asked quite often, and to be honest there isn’t necessarily a “fastest” bearing.
+The reason being that there are many other components that effect speed that essentially make bearings' a negligible factor.
+Your overall speed depends much more on how aerodynamic your tuck is, the size and roll speed of your wheels, and how much you weigh.
 That being said, the brand or type of bearings you have will not determine whether you will be first across the finish line or not.

 This all being said, that doesn’t mean that all bearings are EXACTLY the same, there are many different types of bearings that may be better for different things

 As the longboarding market evolves all the small annoying parts such as bearing spacers and speed rings are being compromised by introducing a bearing with everything built in for you.
 Bearings such as the Free Quickees, Atlas Blackouts, and Bear Spaceballs bearings are all feature built in speed rings and spacers.
 This is a huge advantage because it allows you to switch wheels easily while still using all the necessary components that make your bearings last longer, as well as keep your wheels sliding smooth.
 That being said, Reds and bearing spacers, or if you're saving some money, Dirty Bearings and spacers will also work just as well.

 Ceramic bearings Vs. Traditional Bearings